Searching a Database of Source Codes Using Contextualized Code Search: Evaluation

 \subsubsection{Experimental Setup}

-\textbf{Data used.} We collect all of all the public, licensed projects available in Github \cite{github}.
+\textbf{Data used.} We collect all the public, licensed projects available in Github \cite{github}.
 This is a total of 8.71M java files.
 We use the Eclipse Java DOM Driver \cite{dom_driver} to extract abstract syntax trees for a total of 27.9M methods with at-least one API call to the Java JDK.
 Out of these, we trained our statistical model (as well as the competitive models described below) on 2.32M randomly-sampled Java files, amounting to 6.7M methods.
 21M Java methods were extracted from the remaining 6.39M files, and the methods extracted were indexed using the learned model.

-\textbf{Model training details.} The latent space occupied by (\textit{Z}) in our implementation is 256 dimensions.
-We used a batch-size of 512 data points (methods) during training and a learning rate 0.0001 for the Adam gradient descent algorithm \cite{adam}.
+\textbf{Model training details.} The latent space occupied by \textit{Z} in our implementation is 256 dimensions.
+We have used 256 units in each of our neural architectures and a single hidden layer for our tree encoder and decoder.
+We used a batch-size of 128 methods during training and a learning rate 0.0001 for the Adam gradient descent algorithm \cite{adam}.
 Our deep model was trained on top of Tensorflow \cite{tensorflow} using an Amazon EC2 \texttt{p2.xlarge} machine powered with an NVIDIA K80 GPU.
 Training required 200 hours.
-The entire set of 27.9M Java methods were indexed and put into a database system \cite{plinycompute} supporting fast, parallel retrieval.